Don't even THINK about taking voting selfies here

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

 (CNN)If you vote but don't post a photo on Instagram, does it count?
 While it's a lovely showing of civic pride, selfies with your ballot could get you in trouble -- even if you are Justin Timberlake.
-So, before you pull the lever on Election Day, know the states that allow:
+So, before you pull the lever on Election Day, know the states that will and won't allow selfies.

 Not down with your selfie desires